 Fraud in the retail industry generates losses from 1.47% up to 1.58% of companies’ revenues

 One of our core strengths is store and finance Fraud Prevention.
-Indeed, we believe that Fraud Detection is a critical issue and a first step for companies in the retail Industry determined to prevent losses and preserve customer trust.
+Indeed, we believe that Fraud Detection is a critical issue and the first step for companies in the retail Industry determined to prevent losses and preserve customer trust.
 Thus, at Valuement we know that establishing strategies for fraud detection and prevention is crucial.
-Our track record is what proves the excellence of our Fraud Protection knowledge, Fraud Prevention Solutions and Fraud Management Services.
+Our track record is what proves the excellence of our Fraud Protection knowledge, Fraud Prevention Solutions, and Fraud Management Services.

 Unfortunately, fraud can originate from many different sources: customers or people masquerading as customers, store associates, or external criminals.
-Nowadays, the most prominent recent frauds have involved fake suppliers, false banking information and fraudulent merchandise returns.
+Nowadays, the most prominent recent frauds have involved fake suppliers, false banking information, and fraudulent merchandise returns.

-So, we can see how finance fraud prevention for retailers is assuming more importance every day, as technology keeps evolving and changing.
+So, we can see how to finance fraud prevention for retailers is assuming more importance every day, as technology keeps evolving and changing.
 These particular cases are very much linked to themes like Online Retail Fraud Prevention and Ecommerce Fraud Prevention; in the wide realm of Retail Fraud Prevention Strategy.

-Nonetheless, even if times are changing companies in the retail industry can’t forget to keep themselves protected from Financial fraud Cases and to keep aiming for a sensible development of fraud prevention strategy in retail lending.
+Nonetheless, even if times are changing companies in the retail industry can’t forget to keep themselves protected from Financial fraud Cases and to keep aiming for sensible development of fraud prevention strategy in retail lending.

 There are some key actions companies can do to continually improve their level of security.

-Analyzing transactions and activities such as purchasing, accounts payable, POS, sales projections, warehouse movements, employee shift records, returns, store level video and audio recordings, and other data can help companies to identify fraudulent activity and develop new and more appropriate priorities for case management and investigation.
+Analyzing transactions and activities such as purchasing, accounts payable, POS, sales projections, warehouse movements, employee shift records, returns, store-level video and audio recordings, and other data can help companies to identify fraudulent activity and develop new and more appropriate priorities for case management and investigation.

 As global supply chains stretch across the globe with multinational buyers on one side and a diverse group of suppliers in numerous countries on the other, we know that corporations are under pressure to unlock the working capital trapped in their supply chains.
 This is why we give so much importance to Supply chain finance, also known as supplier finance or reverse factoring.
 This face of finance is represented by a set of solutions that optimize cash flow.
 They do so by allowing businesses to lengthen their payment terms to their suppliers while providing the option for their large and SME suppliers to get paid early.